jbobilin/Undercooked-Dinosaurs---Final-Project/README.txt

 Welcome the the README file for the Undercooked Dinosaurs's final project.

 Along with this file, you should find:
   1 -	makefile
   2 -	main_module.c
   3 -	main_module.h
   4 -	starting_configuration_module.c
   5 -	starting_configuration_module.h
   6 -	gameplay_module.c
   7 -	gameplay_module.h
   8 -	move_module.c
   9 -	move_module.h
   10 -	plant_module.c
   11 -	plant_module.h
   12 -	check_adj_module.c
   13 -	check_adj_module.h
   14 -	endgame_module.c
   15 -	endgame_module.h
   16 -	display.h
   17 -	display.o
   18 -	miensfeldutil.h
+  19 -	check_out_of_grid.c
+  20 -	check_out_of_grid.h
+  21 -	messages.h

 Some quick notes for future developers:
 This program stores all the information for the game in three two-dimensional arrays called the timmy_level, mine_level, and display_level.
 We have taken this approach because we found the need to store data about the game at different layers/levels; for example we need the program to know where all of the mines are within the game, but on a surface level display empty tiles.